SolaceDev/solace-dev-codelabs/markdown/ep-lifecycle/ep-lifecycle.md

 Duration: 0:02:00

 **For all sections, you'll need to:**
-- Complete the *Connecting Event Portal to a runtime Event Broker* code lab
+- Complete the [Connecting Event Portal to a runtime Event Broker](https://codelabs.solace.dev/codelabs/ep-connect-ep-broker) code lab.

 **For config push and CICD integration sections, you will also need to:**
-- Have a running Event Management Agent connected to an Event Broker
+- Have a running Event Management Agent connected to a cloud Event Broker (That's also covered in the [Connecting Event Portal to a runtime Event Broker](https://codelabs.solace.dev/codelabs/ep-connect-ep-broker) code lab.)
 - A GitHub account.
 If you don’t have one, you can [get one free](https://github.com/signup).

 ## Discover event-driven stuff you didn’t know existed